canonical/charm-base/docs/tutorial/write-your-first-machine-charm.md

 ## Set up your development environment

-> See more: {external+juju:ref}`Juju | Manage your deployment environment > Automatically <manage-your-deployment-environment>` for instructions on how to set up your development environment so that it's ready for you to test-deploy your charm.
+> See more: {external+juju:ref}`Juju | Manage your deployment environment > Automatically <manage-your-deployment>` for instructions on how to set up your development environment so that it's ready for you to test-deploy your charm.
 At the charm directory step, call it `microsample-vm`.
 At the cloud step, choose LXD.

 ```{important}